snek-git/microcluster/README.md

 # microcluster - WIP

-Microcluster is a distributed computing system for running Python scripts across multiple machines.
+microcluster is a distributed computing system for running Python scripts across multiple machines.
+There is no working prototype yet.

 ## what you can do with microcluster